What Are Megapixels and How They Affect Photo Quality

 Lens system: Professional cameras use interchangeable lenses with high-quality optical elements, aberration correction, and larger apertures.

-Dedicated processing: Professional cameras have processors specifically for imaging, without needing to share resources with operating systems, apps, and other functions.
+Dedicated processing: Professional cameras have processors specifically for imaging, without needing to share resources with operating systems and apps.

 Manual control: Photographers can manually adjust ISO, aperture, shutter speed, and focus, optimizing each photo for the specific situation.

-This doesn't mean smartphones are bad - quite the opposite, technology has evolved tremendously.
+This doesn't mean smartphones are bad - quite the opposite.
 For everyday use, social media photos, and small prints, modern smartphones are more than sufficient.

 Print Size Chart: How Many MP You Need